 Thanks to government regulations, power plants in general are cleaner than they used to be.
 As a result of state and federal laws requiring pollution controls, ozone levels have fallen dramatically.
 A University of Maryland (UMD) study published in 2016 also found a bonus to this cleaner air: less nitrogen oxides coming from power plants helped produce cleaner streams and rivers.

 But we're not out of the woods.
-According to an estimate from the Maryland Department of the Environment (MDE), on bad ozone days in Baltimore about 70 percent of the ozone problem is the result of emissions drifting to Maryland from five upwind states: Pennsylvania, West Virginia, Indiana, Ohio, and Kentucky.
+According to an estimate from the Maryland Department of the Environment (MDE), on bad ozone days in Baltimore about 70 percent of the ozone problem is the result of air pollution from power plants and vehicles drifting to Maryland from upwind states.

-Even more frustrating, the plants in those states often have pollution control measures in place similar to those required by Maryland plants.
-But they don't always turn them on, even during hot summer days when ozone can be a real problem.
+Even more frustrating, 19 specific plants in five of those states—Pennsylvania, West Virginia, Indiana, Ohio, and Kentucky—have pollution control measures in place similar to those required by Maryland plants, but they don't always turn them on—even during hot summer days when ozone can be a real problem.
 That's because those five states' standards aren't as rigorous as Maryland's.
 If their plants can turn off their controls and save money while still complying with air standards, they can, regardless of health problems they cause downwind.

-In November of 2016, MDE petitioned the U.S. Environmental Protection Agency (EPA) to require 19 power plants in those five states to turn on their pollution controls in a manner consistent with Maryland law.
+In November of 2016, MDE petitioned the U.S. Environmental Protection Agency (EPA) to require those 19 power plants to turn on their pollution controls in a manner consistent with Maryland law.

 "Maryland has been working with upwind states to reduce the smog that comes from their smokestacks and is breathed in by Marylanders, but we now need the EPA to step in," said Maryland Secretary of the Environment Ben Grumbles.
 "We're not asking for anything that we're not already doing in Maryland.
 This common-sense approach—running the pollution controls that are already installed but are not always being used in out-of-state power plants—is the single biggest step we can take to protect our citizens' lungs and health and level the regulatory playing field for our businesses."

 The Clean Air Act sets a deadline for EPA to grant or deny this kind of petition.
 EPA failed to respond to the Maryland petition by the deadline.
-On July 20, 2017, MDE filed a notice of intent to sue the EPA for this failure to respond to the petition.
-CBF plans to submit a similar notice of intent to sue on this issue.
+On September 27, 2017, MDE filed suit against the EPA for this failure to respond to the petition.
+On October 4, 2017, CBF and six other regional and national environmental and public health organizations filed a similar lawsuit.

 "Today's unhealthy air in Maryland underscores the need for federal action," said CBF Vice President of Litigation Jon Mueller in a press statement.